 Please note that this post may contain affiliate links and any sales made through such links will reward us a small commission – at no extra cost for you.

 If you clicked on this post then you are probably like me, hearing so much about Good American Jeans and wondering if they are worth all the hype or not.
 Are they just popular because Khloe Kardashian made them?
 Did she actually make them or just slap her name on them?
 Are all the influencers saying they’re amazing just because they’re getting paid to?
-Well I decided to finally find out for myself and no, I’m not getting paid for this post (there are aff links in this post) and I bought the jeans with my own money.
+Well, I decided to finally find out for myself, and no, this isn’t sponsored!
+I bought the jeans with my own money.
 Now let’s get into my Good American Jeans review!